 - There actually is a trick, just not a mortgage one

 - And it’s getting you to click on their ad

 - By convincing you they’ve got some special method that they’ll let you in on

 - But there is no silver bullet to extinguish the mortgage

 I suppose it just sounds a lot more enticing to refer to it as a trick rather than a boring old refinance, like you are pulling one over on your bank or being let in on a secret.
 Take that “The Man!”

-At the end of the day, if you want to own your home free and clear you need to pay your mortgage in full.
+At the end of the day, if you want to own your home free and clear you need to pay your mortgage in full with real money.
 You can do this in a variety of different ways.

-You can slowly pay your mortgage back over 30 years and never refinance, even if interest rates fall dramatically.
+You can slowly pay back your home loan over 30 years and never refinance, even if interest rates fall dramatically.
 Or you can keep an eye on rates and refinance if and when it makes sense to do.